About

 About me; or: What I'm about

-My name is Max Andrew McCreary and I am a hearing-disabled and queer multi-discipline theatre artist dedicated to the exploration of artful communication, visual dynamism, and the language of empathy.
+My name is Max Andrew McCreary and I am a hearing-disabled and queer, multi-discipline theatre artist, dedicated to exploring stories that feel artful, meaningful, and uplifting for creatives from marginalized communities.
 As a director, dramaturg, and playwright I create rich, vibrant worlds for the stage, build cohesive ensembles, and facilitate an open and generative collaborative process on all fronts.

 I grew up all across the country (Dallas, TX; Santa Fe, NM; Indianapolis, IN) and since high school have lived for significant periods in Atlanta, GA, Cleveland, OH, and Boston, MA.
 I received my BA in Playwriting from Emory University, where I graduated Magna Cum Laude with High Honors in Playwriting.
 My senior thesis play, Phantasmagoria, was awarded the 2018 Artistine Mann Award for Playwriting.
 At Emory I was also a member of the Stipe Society of Creative Scholars, Phi Beta Kappa, and Alpha Psi Omega.
 Most of my recent work has been with Cleveland Play House, training under their artistic department and assisting directors here at the regional level.
 I have found a profound love for literary management and dramaturgy, and am a proud member of LMDA.